Key takeaways

 How long does it take to be approved?

 When you need emergency loans asap, approval speed is crucial.
-Many online lenders make it easy to apply, offer instant approval, and send the money to your bank account the same or next day.
+Many online lenders make it easy to apply, offer application reviewed promptly, and send the money to your bank account the same or next day.
 Try to apply for loans for poor credit with fast approval.
-Look for lenders that provide fast funding or same day deposit loans to ensure you get the funds when you need them most.
+Look for lenders that provide funding in a timely manner or same day deposit loans to ensure you get the funds when you need them most.

 Does the lender have positive reviews?